 *Classically this is a transverse fracture in the proximal femur

 The patient will present with pain in the thigh and/or hip or knee pain, and will be unable to weight bear.
-In severe cases, an obvious deformity will be apparent from the end of the bend.
+In severe cases, an obvious deformity will be apparent from the end of the bed.

 Ensure that you assess the skin, which may be open or threatened (tethered, white, non-blanching).
 The proximal fragment is invariably pulled into flexion and external rotation (by iliopsoas and gluteus medius & minimus, respectively), which can further tent the skin.

 Ensure to perform a full neurovascular examination of the lower limbs to check for any vascular or peripheral nerve injury, as well as a thorough secondary survey for associated injuries.